metacpan/metacpan-cpan-extracted/distros/R/RF-Component/README.md

 ## Optional:

-- comments - An arrayref of comments read from `load`
+- `comments`: An arrayref of comments read from `load`
+- `filename`: The filename read by `load`
+- `output_fmt`: The .sNp output format: one of DB, MA, or RI

+    This is the format originally read in by `$self->load`.

+    - DB: dB,phase formatted
+    - MA: magnitude,phase formatted
+    - RI: real,imag formatted

+- `orig_f_unit`: The original frequency unit from the .sNp file

+    This is the frequency format originally read in by `$self->load`: kHz, MHz, GHz, THz, ...

-- filename - The filename read by `load`
+- `filename`: The filename read by `load`
-- model - Component model number
+- `model`: Component model number
-- value\_code\_regex - Regular expression to parse the exponent-value code
+- `value_code_regex`: Regular expression to parse the exponent-value code

     Specifies the variable to be assigned and a regular expression to match the capacitance code (or other unit): NNX or NRN.
 X is the exponent, N is a numeric